Skip to content

 Click on any book in the inbox to open the review page.
 This is where the metadata picker lets you build the best possible record for each book by combining information from multiple sources.

-At the top of the page, you see the book's cover (if one was found), its current title and author, the attached file, and how many metadata sources were found.
+At the top of the page, you see the book's cover (if one was found), its current title and author, who uploaded it, the attached file, and how many metadata sources were found.

 Select the best value for each field by clicking the radio button next to it.
 The currently selected option is highlighted.
 You can mix and match freely -- pick the title from the file, the author from Hardcover, and type in the genres manually.